dlech/Keebuntu/README.md

 #### Package

-`keepass2-plugin-status-notifier` (currently only available for xenial in the beta ppa)
+`keepass2-plugin-status-notifier`

-**Note:** this package conflicts with `keepass2-plugin-application-indicator` and `keepass2-plugin-tray-icon` (you can only have one out of the three installed at the same time).
+**Note:** this package conflicts with `keepass2-plugin-tray-icon` (you can only have one of these installed at a time).
 Compare the usages to decide which package you want to install.

 #### Usage

 Left-clicking the icon trays and untrays the KeePass application.
 Right-clicking the icon displays the menu.

 Classic Tray Icon
 =================